 AMQP is a common choice among IoT messaging protocols.
 It is frequently employed in defining devices like mobile handsets that communicate with back-office data centers.
 This broad application of AMQP in various business processes further emphasizes the growing importance of an IoT application development company in today’s digital landscape.

 XMPP (Extensible Messaging and Presence Protocol)

-A smart thermostat with smartphone accessibility and a gaming console with instant messaging feature between the online players.
+- A smart thermostat with smartphone accessibility and a gaming console with an instant messaging feature between online players.

 DDS (Data Distributed Service)

 DDS, short for Data Distributed Service, often pops up when we talk about IoT messaging protocols.
 It’s built on the model of ‘publish-subscribe,’ making it perfect for instant systems.
 DDS, a standard by Object Management Group for machine-to-machine chats, is unique as it links devices directly.
 By not involving servers like the MQTT protocol, DDS moves fast.

 DDS is a top-notch secure IoT application protocol that doesn’t rely on server chats.
 It can send millions of messages to several receivers in the blink of an eye.
 It’s handy for mobile apps, defense, medical gadgets, robots, aerospace, air-traffic control, power creation, self-driving cars, transportation setups, and other instant data-sharing systems.
 DDS is ready to satisfy the unique needs of each.
 Its primary goal?
 To offer reliable, adaptable, high-speed, and compatible data exchange.

 - Designed for real-time systems.